Prometheus-X-association/edge-computing/README.md

 Programmatically, each Makefile returns `0` in case all executed tests defined in the target `unit-tests` were successful, and a non-zero value otherwise.
-The helper script `runall.sh` follows this "UNIX" behaviour as well.
+The helper script `runall.sh` follows this "UNIX" behavior as well.

 ## Component-level testing